Cooking Perfect Rice: The Science

 Rice should be fluffy and each grain should be distinct and not all together in a mush of sorts.
 This can all be achieved with the right combination of water, rice and time.
 Of course, using a rice cooker simplifies this process greatly.

-Rinsing Rice Before Cooking
+Rinse Before Cooking

-Letting The Rice Rest
+Letting It Rest

 As the rice takes around 12 minutes to cook in the liquid, you’ll find that there is a distinct difference between the top and bottom of the rice.
 The top layer will be harder than the bottom, which will be wetter due to the fact it has received more liquid for longer.
 Letting the steam to do its work is a must.
 Rice should be left for five minutes with the lid on as this allows the redistribution of steam, which will make the texture the same all over.
 This is very important for tasty rice.

 One of the best items for cooking with rice is a rice cooker.
 This ubiquitous oriental appliance is one that is found throughout Asia and elsewhere where rice is a staple grain.
 It allows you to easily cook to a uniform texture and flavor and cooks perfect fluffy grains each and every time.
 Getting perfectly cooked grains each and every time takes a lot of effort and so a rice cooker may be worth it if you eat it regularly.